luisfurquim/prana/README.md

 }
 ```

-So, you need to export a list of the accepted attributes as an array of strings named 'attr' containg a list of them and the main function as default.
+So, in each module, you need to export a list of the accepted attributes as an array of strings named 'attr' containg a list of them and the main function as default.

 The main function has one argument of Promise type, you can name it as you wish, but a good standard could be naming it 'ready'.
 The function called by resolving the Promise receives one argument.